 Motivate students to experience the sensational world of the fabric store!
 A high school student takes them on a tour and presents the basics of: • Fabric (understanding fibres) • Patterns (understanding the envelope) • Notions • Craft supplies • Sewing machines (understanding the differences) Show Less

-Aboriginal art is world-renowned when it comes to dot paintings.
-There is, however, an incredible diversity of Aboriginal art outside of this style.
-Focusing on philosophy and culture, this interview-based programme explores what is meant by ‘Aboriginal art’, inspiration and influence, interpretation and symbolism, and meanings and messages.
-It also investigates the cultural functions of art.
-We talk with urban and traditional Aboriginal artists from across the country, including Brook Andrew; Bindi Cole; desert artist, Otto; Australian art historian, Dr Susan Lowish; and curator Phillip Batty.
-Perfect for senior secondary and TAFE students in the fields of fine art, art history and cultural studies, this production digs beneath the surface to explore the rich complexity and cultural significance of Aboriginal art practices.
+WARNING: Aboriginal and Torres Strait Islander viewers are warned that this programme may contain images and sounds that may relate to deceased persons.
+Aboriginal art is world renowned when it comes to dot paintings.
+There is however an incredible diversity of Aboriginal art outside of this style.
+Focusing on philosophy and culture, this interview based programme explores: what is meant by ‘Aboriginal art’, inspiration and influence, interpretation and symbolism, meanings and messages, and the cultural functions of art.
+We talk with urban and traditional Aboriginal artists from across the country including Brook Andrew, Bindi Cole and desert artist Otto, as well as Australian art historian Dr Susan Lowish and curator Phillip Batty.
+Perfect for senior secondary and TAFE in the fields of fine art, art history and cultural studies, this production digs beneath the surface to explore the rich complexity and cultural significance of Aboriginal art practices.
 Show Less

 Featuring interviews with prominent Aboriginal figures, this program traces Aboriginal views of history.
 Drawing on significant dates in Australian history, the program allows Aboriginal people to tell their versions of events that have shaped Australia.
 Aboriginal people speak openly about cultural dispossession and resistance and give vivid accounts of life on the missions.
 Show Less